Stern Center, Great Room, 7 p.m.

 Implementation Research (IR) is a systematic process of causal analysis, bottlenecks of implementation identification, and optimum strategy selection in a particular context.
 IR refers to understanding know-do gaps; what, why, and how an intervention works in real-world settings and testing approaches to improve them, introduce potential solutions to a system, or promote their large-scale use and sustainability.
 Bridging the know-do gap is crucial for the successful implementation of any public health intervention especially in pertinent to scalability and sustainability.
 This presentation will showcase the fallacy in addressing the know-do gap as a simple linear two-dimensional strategy.
 In addition, it will illustrate with examples from Sarker’s research in Sub-Saharan Africa and Bangladesh, that the know-do gap is a continuum, not a binary theme.

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Bechtel Lectureship Fund.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Bechtel Lectureship Fund and the Department of International Studies.

 Biography (provided by the speaker)